 As for global legal trends and developments, the construction industry is showing a growing degree of alignment, both in legislative initiatives and in the use of standard conditions.
 Here, too, innovation can be seen.

 There have been a number of noteworthy legislative developments.
 In May 2020, China passed the long-awaited new Civil Code of the PRC.
 A great number of countries have also adopted legislation to help achieve the Paris Climate Agreement goals.

 Globally, the implementation and use of internationally accepted standard contract forms continues to gather momentum.
 A number of countries have recently updated their commonly used standard conditions, including Denmark, the Netherlands, Peru, Singapore and Switzerland.
 Furthermore, the use of the FIDIC (International Federation of Consulting Engineers) and NEC (New Engineering Contract) suites is becoming ever-more widespread, not only in the English-speaking world, but also in South America and Africa.
 At the same time, we are seeing the introduction of new contract models, such as "collaborative contracting" in Singapore.
 These models seek to align the interests of all project participants in order to achieve project objectives, through a co-operative management approach, profit- and risk-sharing, and the development of mutual trust and confidence between stakeholders.

 Conclusion and Outlook

 Predictions are difficult.
-Nevertheless, it seems fair to say that market circumstances for the upcoming years look bright for the construction industry.
+Nevertheless, it seems fair to say that the effects of the war in Ukraine and global inflation will prove temporary and that market circumstances for the upcoming years remain promising for the construction industry.
 Both the necessary overhaul of public infrastructure and the up-and-coming climate transition, as well as urbanisation and the demand for (affordable and durable) housing, all seem powerful propellants for developers, constructors, financiers and investors in these sectors across the developed and developing world.